nattawut-t/url-shortener-app/README.md

 # URL Shortener APP

-The Web Application for using in URL Shortener demonstration to Appsynth Co.,Ltd.
+The Web Application for using in URL Shortener demonstration.

 This project is comprised of technology listed below.